The Best Cars to Invest In - Classic Cars

 Granted, not every old car is worth a lot of money.
 The investment car market tends to favor European coupes and sedans from the ‘50s and ‘60s.
 And collectors typically have strong preferences about condition and mileage.

 Why Buy the Whole Thing?

 As with any asset class, investing in classic cars has its downsides - especially if you’re buying and maintaining whole cars by yourself.

 For obvious reasons, the classic car market generally has a very high cost of entry.
 Buying into the market will probably cost you at least $20,000.
 And that doesn’t include any maintenance or security costs you may incur over the course of your investment.

-Plus, just like in the stock market, there are good purchases and bad purchases.
+Plus, just like in the stock market, even the best car investments sometimes turn out bad.
 Unless you’re rich enough to diversify your car portfolio across several classic models, this can be a risky market.